Admissions

 Art: art scholars must choose to study art at A level.
 Candidates will submit an art portfolio as part of the admissions process.
 Those shortlisted for a scholarship will be invited to a drawing exercise and interview.

-11+ brochure cover
+11+ admissions booklet cover